All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 In clinical trials, tesamorelin was generally well tolerated.
 The most commonly reported side effect was injection site reactions, occurring in approximately 8.5% of patients in the Phase III trials.
 These reactions included redness, itching, swelling, and pain at the injection site, and they were typically mild and resolved on their own.

 Other reported side effects included joint pain (arthralgia) in about 3.5% of patients, peripheral edema in 3.2%, and paresthesia (tingling or numbness) in 2.8%.
-These effects are consistent with elevated growth hormone levels and are generally dose-dependent.
+These effects are consistent with increased growth hormone levels and are generally dose-dependent.
 Some patients also reported transient increases in blood glucose levels, which is expected given GH's counter-regulatory effects on insulin.

 Tesamorelin is contraindicated in pregnancy, in patients with active malignancy, and in those with disruption of the hypothalamic-pituitary axis due to hypophysectomy, hypopituitarism, or pituitary tumor surgery.
 Long-term safety data beyond 12 months is limited, so ongoing monitoring of IGF-1 levels and glucose metabolism is recommended during extended use.